-In addition to the obligation to carry evidence of their purpose for travel, businesses with workers needing to cross the Alert Level boundary will need to ensure that their workers carry evidence of having had a COVID-19 test (as arranged for by their employer) in the past 7 days.
-This obligation will come into force at 11.59pm on 16 September.
+In addition to the obligation to carry evidence of their purpose for travel, businesses with workers needing to cross the Alert Level boundary into the Auckland part of the Alert Level 3 Area will need to ensure that their workers carry evidence of having had a COVID-19 test (as arranged for by their employer) in the past 7 days.
+This obligation came into force at 11.59pm on 16 September.
+This testing requirement does not apply to workers who only cross the Waikato parts of the Alert Level 3 Area.